Volodymyr-Korolevych/try-it-nuxt-content/demo/content/articles/demo.md

 <try-it-block id="ex0"></try-it-block>

 #### Button Example
-* button TryIt will redirect to Full Screen mode,
+* the button TryIt will redirect to the Full Screen mode
 ```javascript[JavaScript]
 'use strict'